How to use a wood burning tool

-It is easier to get the specific style you want with a wire-nib instead of a solid-point burner.
+It is easier to get the specific style you want with a wire nib instead of a solid-point burner.

-The solid-point pen could be the best option if you are new and not sure you even like wood-burning yet, if your budget falls under 50, if you have the patience for the slow heat up, cool down, and overall burn time.
+The solid-point pen could be the best option if you are new and not sure you even like wood-burning yet if your budget falls under 50, and if you have the patience for the slow heat up, cool down, and overall burn time.
 In short, if you are a beginner on a tight budget.

 - Best angle grinder for wood carving - March 6, 2023

 - Best wood for a farmhouse table - March 5, 2023

 - Best Wood for Coffee Table - March 4, 2023

 You must be logged in to post a comment.